-Page 3 of 3 - “Once in a while, you do a little something where you feel as though there’s a little bit more weight to it,” he said.
+“Once in a while, you do a little something where you feel as though there’s a little bit more weight to it,” he said.
 “You know what I mean, and certainly this story and the story of Chance … the story of Mike and the story of service people who make this kind of sacrifice lends a certain importance to the story.

 “So, when you come home from the work in the course of shooting, there’s something slightly different from doing just a regular movie.
 It just feels a little more important.”